ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 If you've ever thought about building a web app but don't have any programming experience, this tutorial is the perfect place to get started.

 In this tutorial, I'm going to walk you step-by-step through building a Node.js web app from scratch.
 When we are done creating our web app, I'll show you how to deploy it to the web using Heroku.
-By the end of this tutorial, you'll have a Node.js web app that is running on the web.
+By the end of this tutorial, you'll have a Node.js web app that is running on the web!

 Let's get started!